 Van Andel Area

 Bored while stuck at home social distancing?
 Van Andel Area has got you covered!
 Here’s a list they shared of 30 rock/metal documentaries, movies, and shows to binge while you’re staying in.

 The LST 393 is a “landing ship tank” which has been converted into a veterans museum, and is bursting with history on every deck.
 Take a virtual tour of this nationally renowned veterans museum, featuring artifacts and displays honoring those who served America and fought for the freedoms we enjoy today.

 Art of Cookery is currently working on a series of online instruction and interaction to replace in person cooking classes.
 We are starting with comfort food, because who doesn’t need a little comforting right now?
 Watch for updates on these new online classes on the Art of Cookery Facebook Page.

 Since Tibbits can’t bring you to the theatre, they’re bringing theatre to you!
 Tibbits is now taking an educational as well as an entertainment approach to their social media content.
 Visit Tibbits’ Facebook page daily, where you can watch video clips from live performances being streamed from professional artists all over the world, and maybe highlights from Tibbits’ own vault.
 You can also get activities to keep your kids’ creative juices flowing, or see and learn about different vocations within the theatre.

 Bell’s is planning to release a series of virtual activities, including tours of the brewery, how to homebrew, recipes to make beer cocktails, and all kinds of other things.
-Watch for their first video release on Friday, March 27th.

 The Air Zoo may be closed, but that doesn’t mean there’s not a lot happening!
 Check out their YouTube daily for amazing new content to ignite your imagination over the next few weeks.
 Learn more about what’s coming by watching their first video.